cypherpunk-academy/2064/en/025_2023_Two years later.md

 It still hurted like hell.
 He didn't even know for sure how it happened.
 But it was probably the baseball bat that stood behind him in the corner during the last interrogation.
-He couldn't remember the blow.
+He couldn't remember being hit with it.

 What the hell could they still want from him after two years?
 He was out of his circles, two years without hacks, without communication.